-In this section we study the performance of a dynamic parallel-access where a client is connected through a low speed access link, i.e. a modem link.
+In this section we study the performance of a dynamic parallel-access where a client is connected through a low speed access link, i.e., a modem link.
 In this case the path from the client to the servers is not bottleneck-disjoint.
-A single server may consume all the bandwidth of the modem link.
-Therefore, when a client uses another server in parallel there is no residual network bandwidth and packets from different servers interfere and compete for bandwidth.
+A single server may consume all the bandwidth of the modem link, therefore, when a client joins another server in parallel there is no residual network bandwidth and packets from different servers interfere and compete.

 In Figure 8 we consider dynamic parallel-access for a client connected through a modem line at 56 Kbps.
-We show the transmission time achieved when connecting to every server individually and when connecting in parallel to all servers using a dynamic parallel-access .
+We show the transmission time achieved when connecting to every server individually and when connecting in parallel to all servers using a dynamic parallel-access.
 In Figure 8(a) we considered two slow servers (Japan 1 and Australia) and a fast server (Japan 2).
-For an individual access to the fast server, the modem bandwidth is fully utilized and the transmission time varies little during all the periods of the day.
-For an individual access to the other two slow servers, the rates obtained are about 24 Kbps, which is much lower than the maximum modem link rate (56 Kbps).
-In this situation the modem link is not fully utilized and the transmission time fluctuates depending on the different levels of congestion in the network/servers along the day.
+For an individual access to the fast server, the modem bandwidth is fully utilized and the transmission time is almost constant for all the periods of the day and equals the transmission time through the modem link.
+For an individual access to the other two slow servers, the rates obtained are lower than the modem link rate, namely about 24 Kbps.
+Here, the modem link is fully utilized and the transmission time fluctuates depending on the different levels of congestion in the network/servers along the day.
 A similar effect can be seen in Figure 8(b), where there are only two mirror-servers, a fast one and a slow one.